Raymond920/Truck_Loading_Solutions/README.md

+> [!NOTE]
+> This project is academic coursework for UECS2453	PROBLEM SOLVING WITH DATA STRUCTURES AND ALGORITHMS module.
+>
 # Truck Loading Solutions

 This project provides a solution for optimizing truck loading using various bin packing algorithms.
 It aims to minimize the number of trucks required to transport a given set of parcels, each with a specific weight.